tammycwong/tammycwong/README.md

 <br>
 🌱&nbsp; Practicing data structures and algorithms
 <br>
-💻&nbsp; Working on a Neopets reboot application
+💻&nbsp; Working on my portfolio
 <br>
 🧑‍🤝‍🧑&nbsp; Looking to collaborate on more projects
 <br>